Menu

 JV stresses that “when planning your training, you should also plan your recovery.
 Many studies agree that it allows the body time to repair and strengthen itself between workouts.

-“If you don’t give enough attention to it, you might slowly bring your body into a state of overtraining which ultimately might be counterproductive and lead to illnesses and injuries.”
+“If you don’t give enough attention to it, you might slowly bring your body into a state of overtraining, which ultimately might be counterproductive and lead to illnesses and injuries.”

 For example, JV himself recently completed his first marathon.
-Since this event, he took ten days off running to allow his body time to recover completely, “not just from the physical muscles aches that lasted around 72 hours, but also from the mental and physiological fatigue.”
+Since this event, he took ten days off running to allow his body time to recover completely, “not just from the physical muscle aches that lasted around 72 hours, but also from the mental and physiological fatigue.”

 As you can see, factoring in sufficient recovery time is critical based on the nature of the runs you are doing.